Programs > Brochure

 About: International Care Ministries (ICM) is a non-governmental organization that has been serving the ultrapoor in the Philippines since 1992.
 In partnership with community leaders from thousands of slum communities, ICM delivers programs that transform the lives of more than 100,000 destitute people each year.
 These multidisciplinary interventions address values, health and livelihood.
 ICM is a Christian faith-based non-governmental organization; however, interns may be from any background, and the analytical work is secular.

 Intern Responsibilities: Interns will partner with the ICM Health Services and Research Teams to analyze survey and operational data in assessing the impact of community-based health interventions.
 They will use statistical and epidemiological methods to understand the outcomes of these interventions, and the potential underlying variables that are associated.
 Interns may also have the opportunity to participate in health program design efforts, and may travel to project sites on islands in central Philippines to interview stakeholders and collect data.

 Qualifications: Strong quantitative and qualitative analytical skills.
-Familiarity and/or coursework in global health issues.
+Familiarity with and/or coursework in public health issues.
 Language skills not required.

 View Internship Summary Poster from Past ICM Student Intern:

 Maricar Almeda '22 - Barriers to Maternal Care Access in Resource Limited Areas in the Philippines

 Annika Kruse '20 - A Follow-up on Children with Severe Acute Malnutrition Treated with Ready-to-Use Therapeutic Food in Rural Philippines